tny-drozdova/seminar3/homework.md

 3. Click Yes
 4. Click Return button!

-## Saving the command for displaying the log
+## Saving the command for displaying the default log:

     git log

+## ## Saving the command for displaying the short log records:

+    git log --oneline